 How is it more secure?

-MasterCard SecureCode is designed to minimize the risk of purchases by unauthorized parties.
+MasterCard SecureCode minimizes the risk of purchases by unauthorized parties.
 Other options, like CVV (the 3-digit code on the back of a card) can potentially stop a fraudulent transaction if the purchaser only has the card number, but that failsafe doesn’t work if they have the physical card.
 However, having the physical card with CVV doesn’t give the unauthorized user access to the SecureCode, meaning they will not be able to complete the purchase even though they have all of the physical card data.

 It’s important that cardholders keep their SecureCode to themselves or authorized purchasers only.

 What are the benefits of using MasterCard SecureCode as a business?

 One of the primary benefits MasterCard touts is that using SecureCode may protect you against chargebacks under the reasons “cardholder unauthorized” or “cardholder not recognized.”
 Since the SecureCode is viewed as a higher level of verification, MasterCard may determine that a fraudulent transaction that got through SecureCode is not the business’ fault.

 How do I implement it?